 Here’s a video discussion of this topic: Overcoming Guilt and Shame

-If you would like to join in the conversation about Unconditional Love, we meet in person on Mondays at 6pm at the Abbey, and Thursdays at 5pm PST on Zoom.
+If you would like to join in the conversation about Embracing Love, we meet in person on Mondays at 6pm at the Abbey, and Thursdays at 5pm PST on Zoom.
 Contact us for more info!